Watch the YouTube video for MEGA ideas for activities with things around your home!

 Don’t forget water play!
 It’s fast and easy, and the kids will play for hours!

 Reading aloud is one of the best things to with children, whether you homeschool or not.
-After Islamic Studies, it is the most important aspect of our day.
+It is one of the most important aspect of our day.

 Tip – Read what you already own!